Sensibility/pypre/README.md

 * `#undef <CONST>`
 	> Removes the definition of the name specified by "CONST".
 If the name wasn't defined in the first place, nothing happens (or at least it shouldn't).
 * `#ifdef <CONST>`
 	> Begins a block of conditionally-compiled code.
-All code up to the _next_ terminator will be included in the output if and only if the constant named by "CONST" has been defined. (see `#endif`)
+All code up to the matching terminator will be included in the output if and only if the constant named by "CONST" has been defined. (see `#endif`)
 * `#ifndef <CONST>`
 	> Provided mainly for historical reasons, this begins a block of conditionally-compiled code similar to `#ifdef`, but will include the enclosed block if and only if the named constant "CONST" is _not_ defined.
 * `#if <EXPR>`